JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
-Backend developer focusing on web API development.
+Backend developer focusing on agentic AI development.
 I'm looking to collaborate on any backend projects.
 Rust, and Python.